franciscomcm/franciscomcm.github.io/blog/collaborative-research.md

 ---
-title: Experiences from a demanding collaborative research project.
+title: Experiences from a demanding collaborative research project
 subtitle: 'Integrating knowledge in a synergistic way!'
 excerpt: >-
-  "Intellectual contributions should also be discussed and agreed upon upfront, as these will define the basis for authorship orders of such articles."
+  Intellectual contributions should also be discussed and agreed upon upfront, as these will define the basis for authorship orders of such articles.
 date: '2023-09-24'
 thumb_image: images/post_34_thumb.jpg
 image: images/post_34.jpg